 Bangladeshi Muslims staged protests last month over a U.S. made amateur movie that ridiculed Prophet Muhammad, mirroring demonstrations in other parts of South Asia, including India and Pakistan.
-Bangladesh barred access to Google Inc. (GOOG)’s YouTube website in a bid to ease tensions.
+Bangladesh barred access to Google Inc. (GOOG:US)’s YouTube website in a bid to ease tensions.

 To contact the reporter on this story: Arun Devnath in Dhaka at email@example.com

 To contact the editor responsible for this story: Arijit Ghosh at firstname.lastname@example.org